AndrewHarrisSPU/logf/README.md

 # logf
 Structured logging with string interpolation in Go

+Alternatives to this kind of string interpolation/formatting:
+- package `fmt`
+- package `template`

 ## Goals
 - Explore `x/exp/slog`
 - Structured logging is motivated by machine-parsable logging, and optimizes for machine readability.
 It's a good thing.
 Still, sometimes a small API with formatting is nice to use. `logf` is an experiment in string interpolation sugar.